numpy/numpy/doc/neps/nep-0016-abstract-array.rst

 ahead and add some basic attributes like ``ndim``, ``shape``, ``dtype``.

-Adding new abstract methods will be a bit trick, because ABCs enforce these at subclass time; therefore, simply adding a new `@abstractmethod` will be a backwards compatibility break.
+Adding new abstract methods will be a bit tricky, because ABCs enforce these at subclass time; therefore, simply adding a new `@abstractmethod` will be a backwards compatibility break.
 If this becomes a problem then we can use some hacks to implement an